-You get in touch via one of the options on our website, or you can call our freephone helpline and speak to our friendly advisers free on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no obligation advice about making a claim for a whiplash injury in Hillingdon.
+You get in touch via one of the options on our website, or you can call our freephone helpline and speak to our friendly advisors free from a landline on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim for a whiplash injury in Hillingdon.

 Date Published: 29th November 2014